 It is advisable that all parents visit a range of schools before deciding on a preference for their child.
 Once a decision about future schooling is made the SENCO will begin the transition process.
 This will normally include a visit to NINS by staff of the child's next school, a transition meeting and whenever possible a visit to the school by a member of our staff with the child (and the parent).
 Transition meetings allow for the sharing of information by the parents, staff at NINS, the child's new school and other professionals such as the Educational Psychologist.
 Wherever possible, if the receiving school and parents so desire, a member of NINS staff will attend the first Short Term Planning meeting at the child's new school.
-A summative report covering all areas of the EYFS will be sent to the child's new setting alongside any reports, short term plans and care plans.
+A transition report will be sent to the child's new setting alongside any reports, short term plans, a one-page profile and any care plans.
 There will also be an opportunity for each child's profile books to be shared at the transition meetings.